Crossbite Correction

 How Are Crossbites Treated?

-In most instances, crossbite correction involves orthodontics, including options like braces.
-Braces are usually used in childhood or early adolescence when the jaws are still developing and growing.
-However, it is never too late to seek treatment.
-Orthodontists can treat both children and adults.
-Treatment is often in phases and sometimes requires extraction of the baby teeth or even permanent teeth.
-In rare cases, surgery may be necessary, especially in severe instances.
-A maxillofacial surgeon does this orthognathic procedure to shorten the lower jaw to allow proper teeth alignment.
+Correcting a crossbite often involves orthodontic treatment, such as braces.
+Braces are commonly used during childhood or early adolescence when the jaws are still developing.
+However, seeking treatment at any age is possible, as orthodontists can treat children and adults.
+Treatment is often done in phases and may involve the extraction of baby or permanent teeth.
+In severe cases, surgery may be necessary, performed by a maxillofacial surgeon to adjust the lower jaw for proper teeth alignment.

-When patients are young, orthodontists can adjust the shape and alignment of jaws and teeth more easily.
-Braces or dental restorations can still be effective for correcting mild misalignment, even for older patients.
-However, if the crossbite is severe, the patient may need jaw surgery.
+Orthodontists can more easily adjust the shape and alignment of jaws and teeth in younger patients, but braces and dental restorations can still effectively correct mild misalignments in older patients.
+However, severe crossbites may require jaw surgery.

-5. Dental Restorations.
-Bonding, capping, and reshaping teeth can also improve mild misalignment.
+5. Dental restorations: Bonding, capping, and reshaping teeth to improve mild misalignments.

 There are several causes of malocclusion, including: